 RV Parks and Campgrounds

 Do your research and choose your campground wisely.
-Consider the following criteria when deciding where you to stay.
+Consider the following criteria when deciding where you to stay on your RV Trip.

 Privacy – Not all campgrounds are built alike.
 Some campsites have RV parking spots that are divided by thick trees or brush giving your space from your neighbors.
 Other campgrounds are parking lot style and the only thing that separates you from the next RV is a picnic table.